songyanzhu/UFLUX-ensemble_scidata/README.md

 variability, with low mean absolute errors, reproducing climate responses and interannual patterns in line with existing literature, though uncertainties in net carbon flux remain.
 UFLUX holds promise for supporting cross-scale climate policymaking and actions, providing valuable insights for land management and carbon sequestration efforts aimed at a carbon-neutral future.

+The code is wrriten in Python (with some comments explaining the code generated with the assitatance of GenAI in a responsible way)

+The default machine learning model is DeepForest 21 but with switches avaible to use like XGBoost and Random Forest

+This repository includes two scritps:
+- training the machine leanring model at site level data and applying them to grid data to produce products
+- process the UFLUX ensmeble products to analyse and presetn, i.e., figures and tables of the manuscropt.

+The Data for this repo are on Zenodo
+The products are also on Zenodo: